Patience (play)

-Play Synopsis
+Synopsis

 Act 1

-The play opens with the lead character, Reuben, playing squash with Peter, a business partner.
-They get into an argument which causes Reuben to go to dinner by himself.
-At dinner an old friend named Paul comes into the restaurant and strikes up a conversation.
-Paul asks what Reuben would do if he lost everything, a question Reuben does not understand.
-Paul asks, “Do you have everything you need and do you need everything you have?”
-Reuben, who is still confused by the conversation, heads home.
-His wife, Donna, confronts him about love letters between him and another girl.
+While playing squash with Peter, Reuben gets into an argument which causes Reuben to go to dinner by himself.
+At dinner, Paul comes into the restaurant and asks Reuben if he has everything he needs, which confuses Reuben.
+At home, Reuben's wife Donna confronts him about love letters between him and another girl.
 He explains that they were from a long time ago, but she kicks him out of the house.

-Reuben then heads to a bar where he runs into another old friend, Mike, who tells him how he was just laid off.
-Reuben then recalls the conversation he had earlier with Paul, and mentions it to his friend at the bar who informs him that Paul had died in a plane crash a year ago heading to Vancouver.
-Reuben, shaken up by what Mike has told him, leaves the bar and goes to a pay phone to find Paul's home phone number.
-Sarah, Paul’s wife, answers and they reminisce about the how long it had been since they had seen each other.
-Reuben asks how she and Paul are doing and that is when she reveals that Paul had indeed died a year ago in a plane crash heading to Vancouver.
+At a bar, Reuben runs into Mike, who tells him about how he was just laid off.
+Reuben mentions his conversation with Paul to his friend at the bar, who informs him that Paul had died in a plane crash a year ago heading to Vancouver.
+Shaken up by what Mike has told him, Reuben leaves the bar and goes to a pay phone to find Paul's home phone number.
+Paul's wife Sarah answers, and she confirms Paul's death.
 The conversation ends there because Sarah is busy watching a movie with her kids.

-Reuben then receives a call almost immediately after he hangs up with Sarah from Peter telling him he needs to come to the office.
-When Reuben arrives he is confronted by Peter and two other colleagues, Frank and Janice, and is informed that he is going to be removed from the firm.
-They proceed to tell him that he was the reason they lost the Korean deal and that they knew he had stolen money from the company.
-Reuben attempts to explain but there is no use.
-They are not willing to negotiate, and they have already agreed that Reuben is fired.
+After hanging up with Sarah, Reuben receives a call from Peter, who tells him to come to the office.
+When Reuben arrives, he is confronted by Peter and two other colleagues, Frank and Janice, and is informed that he is fired.
+They blame him for their loss of the Korean deal and that they knew he had stolen money from the company.